 The Nash Ensemble - Virgin 1988 **

 Rampal's bird-like, sing-song tone can be pleasing, but he almost always sounds to me like he's sightreading.
 And not in a good way (one which might add spontaneity or freshness); but rather in an under-rehearsed, hurry-and-get-it-over-with way.
-This Mozart is a prime example.
-With very fast Allegros and slightly slack ensemble, it sounds almost frivolous.
+His 1969 recording of the Mozart quartets is a prime example.
+With very fast Allegros and Rondeaus, it sounds almost frivolous.
+(He flies through these in a record 46 minutes!)
 The CBS recording doesn't help.
-The sound is cramped and 2-dimensional, and the strings are closely mic'd, leaving Rampal's flute sounding smaller and even more "birdy" than usual.
-I have it on the 1987 budget Odyssey issue and I'm not sure a fresh remastering would help it.
+I have it on the 1987 budget Odyssey CD, which sounds cramped and 2-dimensional.
+The strings are closely mic'd, leaving Rampal's flute sounding smaller and even more "birdy" than usual.
+Plus, there's an odd nasal coloration all through.
 It's interesting to compare this CBS with the glorious Philips for Bennett, both recorded the same year.

 Nothing special from The Nash Ensemble.
 Their playing is just as plain-jane as can be, despite good, close-up recorded sound.
-And why does Virgin present the Quartets in such a completely random order?
-The C Major, K285b, comes first, followed by #2, 1, then 4.
+And why does Virgin present the Quartets in such an odd order?
+The C Major, K285b (#3) comes first, followed by #2, 1, then 4.
 The booklet is no help in explaining it, and hilariously only mentions just two of them in the text!
-So terribly odd.

 Jennifer Stinton - Collins Classics 1992

 I was looking forward to Jennifer Stinton's disc on Collins Classics, one of the great Classical specialty labels of yore.
 And it starts off promisingly, with beautiful flute tone and a most spacious acoustic.
 However, it doesn't take long before tempos begin to drag and it becomes a rather dreary listen.
+While timings are never the whole story, it's worth noting that Stinton (while observing just the standard repeats) takes a whopping 57 minutes to get through these quartets.
 Despite the wonderful recorded sound, this is the only recording in this survey where I actually lost interest before it was done.
 Ms. Stinton has a lovely sound, but that simply isn't enough.
 The lack of joy and inspiration is perplexing, and, frankly, left me feeling a bit depressed.

-Carol Wincenc plays with sufficient life and joy, but her "whoo-ey" tone and mega-vibrato are wholly inappropriate for Mozart.
+Carol Wincenc plays with enthusiasm and spirited tempos, but her "whoo-ey" tone and mega-vibrato are wholly inappropriate for Mozart.
+She plays with a joy missing in many recordings, but the incessant intensity of her vibrato spoils it.
+It's really incomprehensible why she can't (won't) modify her distinctive tone when the music absolutely demands it.
 Despite the excellent playing of the Emerson Quartet, I couldn't tolerate it for very long.
-It's really incomprehensible why she can't (won't) modify her distinctive tone when the music absolutely demands it.
 Of all the flutists the Emerson Quartet could have teamed up with, this one is puzzling.

 Many of the recordings listed herein are sadly out-of-print and are likely very difficult to find at this point (at least on a physical CD), even on the used market.
 Obtaining the unobtainable is part of the fun of this hobby.
 I do apologize if something I've described whets your appetite, only to find it's impossible to acquire.